 Use our investment platform comparison tool above to select the best investment platform for you.
 Then visit the platform's website to apply for an account.
 Once your account is open, you will be able to choose funds and start building your portfolio.

 If you need help choosing investments, most providers in the table above offer ready-made portfolios and financial advice.
 Financial advice typically attracts an extra charge.

-Here are some of the best investment platforms in the UK:
+Here are the best investment platforms in the UK:

-Here are some of the best investment platforms for beginners in the UK:
+Here are the best investment platforms for beginners in the UK:

 Every month, we’ll send you The Plug - a curation of the best personal finance content in the UK.
 We share real-life stories, how-to guides, top personal finance news, popular community questions, and tips to help you stay on top of your money.